Series 640.2.2AR - Home School Shared Time Students in Middle School and High School Curricular Courses

 5. Attendance Area – Shared time students must attend the middle school or high school in their attendance area, except as noted below.

-5.2 If a shared time student wants to take courses at a middle school or high school other than the middle school or high school in his or her attendance area, the student may complete an intradistrict transfer in the same manner as District 196 students.
+5.2 If a resident shared time student wants to take courses at a middle school or high school other than the middle school or high school in his or her attendance area, the student may complete an intradistrict transfer in the same manner as District 196 students.
 (Refer to Policy 502, Student Transfers, for more information.)

 - Minnesota Statute 126C.19, Shared Time Aid